JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 We have already covered how a coroutine suspends, what happens when it resumes and how the compiler handles it.
 However, we have never looked at how one can create or start a coroutine.
 In all previous examples, one could notice a call to `startCoroutine`.
-There are two versions of the function: one is to start a suspend lambda without parameters and the other one - to start a coroutine with either one parameter or a receiver.
+There are two versions of the function: to start a suspend lambda without parameters and to start a coroutine with either one parameter or a receiver.
 It is defined as follows:
 ```kotlin
 public fun <T> (suspend () -> T).startCoroutine(completion: Continuation<T>) {
     createCoroutineUnintercepted(completion).intercepted().resume(Unit)